 Phase 1/2a Study of Double-Immune Suppression Blockade By Combining a CSF1R Inhibitor (PLX3397) With An Anti-PD-1 Antibody (Pembrolizumab) To Treat Advanced Melanoma And Other Solid Tumors

-Melanoma Non-small Cell Lung Cancer Squamous Cell Carcinoma of the Head and Neck GIST Pembrolizumab
+Melanoma Non-small Cell Lung Cancer Squamous Cell Carcinoma of the Head and Neck Gastrointestinal Stromal Tumor (GIST) Ovarian Cancer Pembrolizumab

 Open to people ages 18 years and up

 A subject must satisfy all of the following criteria to be considered for inclusion in the study: